Brutal [Meta]Introduction to Dependent Types in Agda

 metaVarTest = {!check me!}

-the type of the goal mentions the name of very first goal metavariable from this article.
+the type of the goal mentions the name of the metavariable corresponding to the very first goal in this article (of the unimplementable case in div2).

 By the way, to resolve datatype constructor overloading Agda infers the type for a constructor call expected at the call site, and unifies the inferred type with the types of all possible constructors of the same name.
 If there are no matches found, an error is reported.
-In case with more than one alternative available, an unsolved meta (for the return type metavariable) is produced.
+In case with more than one alternative available, an “unsolved meta” error for the corresponding return type metavariable is produced.

 Termination checking, well-founded induction